 Protocol for Resolving Technical Issues:

-- First, make sure it’s not a browser issue (e.g., Google Chrome), and try a different browser to see if this resolves the issue.
-If so, then you either need to update your regular browser or clear its history/cookies/cache.
+- First, make sure it’s not a browser issue (e.g., Google Chrome), and try a different browser to see if this solves the problem.
+If so, then you either need to update your regular browser or clear its history, cookies, and cache.

-- If after updating your browser, or other browser do not work, make sure it isn’t your computer.
+- If after updating your browser, or other browsers don’t work, make sure it isn’t your computer.
 Try logging in from a different computer to see if you receive the same error message.

-- Read log error messages and record specifics of problems and forward this to the tech support and instructor.
+- Read log error messages and record problem specifics and forward this to tech support and your instructor.
 Take a screenshot, if possible, to illustrate the exact problem.

 - Remember that your peers can help you, too!